“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 - Paid media strategy

-…but your resume doesn’t mention any of these, you’re likely to be overlooked.
+…but your resume doesn’t mention any of these, so you’re likely to be overlooked.
 Always scan the job posting for relevant keywords and naturally incorporate them into your resume.

 4. Failing to Tailor Your Resume for Each Job